March was Problem Gambling Awareness Month — but it’s always a good time “have the conversation.”

-The U.S. highlights the issue of gambling disorders with Problem Gambling Awareness Month throughout March 2016.
+The U.S. highlights the issue of gambling disorders with National Problem Gambling Awareness Month throughout the month of March.

 Local efforts to help highlight awareness include a young adult video contest and middle school art search, sponsored by the Lane County Problem Gambling Advisory Committee.
 Both events include prizes for ALL eligible participants – proving that no gambling is involved.